kittycatlol127/kittycatlol127/README.md

     elseif string.find(lowerMessage, "bye") then
         return "Goodbye!
 Have a great day!"
     else
-        return "I'm sorry, I don't understand.
-Can you rephrase?" end end
+        return "I don't understand that.
+Could you try saying it differently?" end end